zama-ai/fhevm/docs/fundamentals/acl.md

 # Access Control List
+This document explains the Access Control List (ACL) system in fhEVM, which defines which addresses have the right to manipulate a ciphertext.
+By using ACLs, you can prevent unauthorized addresses from accessing ciphertext contents.

 ## How it works?

-fhEVM includes an Access Control List (ACL) system that allows you to define which addresses have the right to manipulate a ciphertext.
-This feature prevents any address from accessing the contents of unauthorized ciphertexts.

-These ACLs can be adjusted in two ways:
+You can configure the ACLs in two ways:

-- `TFHE.allow(ciphertext, address)` Permanently, on the blockchain.
-This allows a ciphertext to be used by a specific address at any time.
+- **Permanent allowance**: `TFHE.allow(ciphertext, address)` allows a ciphertext to be used by a specific address at any time.
-- `TFHE.allowTransient(ciphertext, address)` Temporarily.
-The ciphertext is then authorized only for the duration of the transaction.
+- **Transient allowance**: `TFHE.allowTransient(ciphertext, address)` authorizes access to the ciphertext only for the duration of the transaction.

-Note that you can also use: `TFHE.allowThis(ciphertext)` which is just syntactic sugar instead of `TFHE.allow(ciphertext, address(this))`.
-This function is commonly used inside a dApp smart contract, in order to authorize the same contract to reuse a new `ciphertext` handle which has just been computed in a future transaction.
+Additionally, you can use `TFHE.allowThis(ciphertext)` as syntactic sugar for `TFHE.allow(ciphertext, address(this))`.
+This function is commonly used within dApp smart contracts to authorize the same contract to reuse a newly computed ciphertext handle in a future transaction.

 Permanent allowance will store the ACL in a dedicated contract, while a temporary allowance will store it in [transient storage](https://eips.ethereum.org/EIPS/eip-1153), allowing developers to save gas.
 Transient allowance is particularly useful when calling an external function using a ciphertext as a parameter.